noahehall/theBookOfNoah/0current/hashicorp/vagrant.md

 - networking: multiple network topologies
   - port forwarding: forward requests from host:port to guest:port
     - e.g. access guest:8080, via host:9090

-  - private networks
+  - private networks via `type: "dhcp"`
-    - uses `dhcp`
+    - creates a dhcp server in the providers virtual network
+    - assigns the box a private non-routable ip
+      - non routable ip address cannot be accessed from any other subnet
+      - useful for security & testing purposes
+    - get the boxes private ip via `ifconfig`

   - public networks
-    - make sure you secure your box before configuring a public network
+    - make sure to secure your box before configuring a public network

+- providers: define a box for a paritcular hypervisor
+  - preconfigured providers for `virtualbox` and `hyper-v`

 - box security
   - ssh keys